Wisembly/bloader.js/README.md

 # Bloader

+Bloader is a simple javascript Youtube-like loader.
+It allows you to precisely indicate your users how a loading is going (by updating progress while your ressources are loading, scripts executing...) or simply give your users an impression of progress with the `autocomplete` option that would randomly make the loader progress until you tell it is over and to complete.

 ## Quick start
 To start using the loader, you can use the builds from the ````build/```` directory.
 You'll find both minified and raw versions of the code.